chrpe80/fp_tool/readme.md

 # Future

 I am going to learn to finetune a model from Huggingface to reduce the cost of using the website.
+I will also look deeper into the security aspect of AI.